-During the 1980's, there were six solicitors general of Canada, followed by another \\\ up to 2004.
-Here is often a frequent turnover in this portfolio, the 1980's were particularly unstable.
+During the 1980's, there were approximately six Solicitors General of Canada, followed by another eight up to 2004.
+While there is often a frequent turnover in this portfolio, the 1980's were particularly unstable.
 Five of these belonged to the same party and quickly succeeded each other in the last half of the decade.
 Each of them had his own set of priorities.
-One concentrated on police conduct and powers post the Macdonald Commission of Inquiry and the creation of the Canadian Security Intelligence Service, another on missing children, yet another on the suppression of the illicit drug trade, and another on international terrorism.
-A close examination of the numerous policies developed during this period would reveal that some had very little impact on the police or on society as a whole.
+One concentrated on police conduct and powers post the Macdonald Commission of Inquiry 146 and the creation of the Canadian Security Intelligence Service, another on missing children, yet another on the suppression of the illicit drug trade, and another on international terrorism.
+A close examination of the numerous policies